Katy Perry Accidentally Kicked A Ball At A Fan’s Face During Recent ‘Witness Tour’ Stop

 — KATY PERRY (@katyperry) November 22, 2017

 After Jordan Hanks uploaded the video to her Twitter account, she shared that the encounter with the ball actually left her with a black eye.
 However, while getting a ball to the face was less than pleasant, it seems that Jordan Hanks has no hard feelings.
-Even during the video, Hanks can be heard laughing after she gets hit by the ball, and when the camera is picked back up, it shows her facial expression and while she seems to be shocked about getting an eyeball to the face, she certainly does not seem upset.
+Even during the video, Hanks can be heard laughing after she gets hit by the ball, and when the camera is picked back up, it shows her facial expression, and while she seems to be shocked about getting an eyeball to the face, she certainly does not seem upset.

 Since Jordan Hanks posted her video from the Katy Perry concert, social media has had plenty of things to say, often joking with her about how “lucky” she was or saying that they wish the same had happened to them.
 Even the company that makes the inflatable balls reached out to Hanks and asked to connect with her on social media.

-While Jordan Hanks admitted that she originally did not plan to attend the Katy Perry concert, and was sold the ticket at the last-minute by a friend of hers, she apparently had a good time even with getting hit in the face by an inflatable eyeball.
+While Jordan Hanks admitted that she originally did not plan to attend the Katy Perry concert and was sold the ticket at the last-minute by a friend of hers, she apparently had a good time even with getting hit in the face by an inflatable eyeball.

 [Featured Image by Kevin Winter/Getty Images]